bhargavi-mar/Danny-Ma--5-Data-Mart-SQL/README.md

 ## Case Study Tasks

 ### 1. Data Cleaning Steps
-- Handling missing values.
+- changing the datatype of the column.
-- Removing duplicates.
+- adding new column wherever required.
 - Standardizing date formats.
 - Ensuring consistency in categorical values.